-exams and papers are basically open book.
-However, I would prefer that you attempt to complete them using the text or lecture notes.
-Exam taking should be done alone and not a collaborative effort performed ier students in the class or who have previously taken the class.
-Cheating or plagiarism will result in the f 0.
+Online exams and papers are basically open book.
+However, I would prefer that you attempt to complete them without using the text or lecture notes.
+Exam taking should be done alone and not a collaborative effort performed with other students in the class or who have previously taken the class.
+Cheating or plagiarism will result in the grade of 0.
 Remember, on your essays and papers, cite your sources and URL sites.